-- Video lecture & Quiz - Discussion forum - Mini design exercise based on interpreting stage directions - Compare & contrast two interpretations of the same scene (from Digital Theatre+) from a design point of view, with specific prompt questions.
+- · Video lecture & Quiz

+- Discussion forum

+- · Compare & contrast two interpretations of the same scene (from Digital Theatre+) from a design point of view, with specific prompt questions.

 Week 6 - Style: Realism Vs. Theatricalism

 Objectives: Be able to understand and relate to the difference between Realistic Theatre and Non-Realistic Theatre.